 will close to the general public 9:45 am at the start of Commencement exercises

 and will remain closed throughout the exercises.
-Guest are encouraged to arrive
+Please encourage your guests

 The procession will leave corridor 1510 at 9:50 am

 sharp.
 The Commencement exercises begin promptly at 10:00 am with the

 procession led by the Grand Marshal, the President, members of the